Frijol/climate-change/GLOSSARY.md

 ## NEMS
 National Energy Modeling System

+## NEPA
+National Environmental Policy Act: requires any federal actions with significant impact on the human environment to undergo a thorough environmental analysis.
+Notoriously expensive & long, does not actually require action to be taken based on the report

 ## New Pangaea
 A term used to refer to the ecological globalization/homogenization of the world through the spreading of non-native species via human activities